 She looked up to check out my own reaction and then added, “Now I think it’s him that’s going to panic.
 The state wants to build a new off-ramp from route 90.
 I can sell the property to the state for twelve million and walk away.
 Norris just wanted the place so he could move his prostitution and gambling business from around the corner.
 Property over there by the theatres is getting pricier.
 He thought he could sell out there and buy over here and still have change in his pocket.
 Now he sees a new opportunity.
 He has connections at the State House.
 He could get them to pay twice as much to him.
 For three years I’ve been telling him to stick his nose up his ass and now I think he’s the one about to panic.
 I’ve had Barton Security in here for most of that time, but now they’ve cancelled.
 The issue about the off ramp just hit committee up on Beacon Hill.”
 She smiled.
 “Mr. Norris is going crazy, I think.”

-I said, “It won’t be a long trip then.”
+I say, “It won’t be a long trip then.”

 She laughed out loud.
 All those wrinkles gathered at two neatly rounded and reddened cheeks and I could see right away she had all her own teeth.
 I was very impressed.